American cuisine: Post-colonial cuisine

-19th century American farmhouse
+19th-century American farmhouse

 During the 1800s, American farms were mostly self-sufficient, but certain staples like salt, coffee, sugar, and baking soda would be purchased at the town general store.
-If the family didn't grow wheat, then flour would also be purchased.
+If the family did not grow wheat, then flour would also be purchased.
 Another luxury was canned salmon, which was sometimes eaten for Sunday dinner.
 Items purchased at the general store would be paid for with eggs, butter or some other food from the farm.
 Women were responsible for much of the processing of food like straining fresh milk, churning butter, making molasses from sorghum, grinding corn into cornmeal or cleaning whole chickens.
 Fresh picked apples were pressed into cider, which could be fermented to make apple cider vinegar.
 Fruits and vegetables were preserved by various means like canning, drying or pickling.

 One contemporary writer from Michigan described October as cider season, when apple butter would be made.
 Her writings mention johnnycakes, and, as winter fare, buckwheat cakes.

 Typical farmhouse fare included fried chicken, simmered green beans, boiled corn, chicken and dumplings, fried ham, boiled beans and beets, stewed tomatoes, potatoes, and coleslaw made of shredded cabbage.
 Pon haus, similar to the scrapple of the Pennsylvania Dutch, was a typical breakfast dish among the Germans who had settled Indiana in the 19th century.

 Pork scraps and corn meal were cooked into a thick porridge and molded in loaf pans.
 Once solidified, the mixture would be cut and fried.
 During the fall months, pork might be replaced with fried apples or potatoes.
 It was served with buttered biscuits, jam, jelly, milk gravy or sorghum syrup.
 Fruit butter might be made from apples, plums or peaches to accompany the meal.